LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ### Equipment File

-This optional file enables **users to define equipment groups** for the simulation.
+This optional file enables **users to define _equipment_ or equipment groups** for the simulation.

+The structure of the file consists of a column defining an _[equipment](#equipment-equipment-file)_, followed by user-defined components and their respective counts per the given equipment.
-These equipment groups influence how  `equipment level` [measurement scale](#measurement-scale)  methods detect and measure emissions.
-By using this file, users can specify the counts of _components_ that constitute each _equipment group_.
-In addition to influencing how different methods may detect and measure emissions, these equipment groups can be come a building block for particular sites.
+Through this file, users can specify the counts of _components_ that make up each _equipment_ group.
+These _equipment_ groups serve as building blocks for constructing complex sites.

-Below is an example of how an equipment file that defines 3 different groups:
+Below is an example of an equipment file that defines 3 different groups:

 | equipment |flare|tank|pump|
 |----|----|----|----|